The Commission (Toronto Transit)

 This happened at the Subway collector’s booth, where you could either pass through the turnstiles using tokens or passes, or via the collector’s booth window if you need to buy tickets or pay in cash.

-But Don Collettore kept staring at this $50 bill + toonie as if the poor buyer had just deposited a live scorpion in front of him.
+But Don Collettore kept staring at this $50 bill + toonie with utter shock as if the poor customer had just deposited a live scorpion in front of him.

 “What is this?
 What is this?
 What is this?”
 The Collector kept repeating out loud, obviously so that his “supervising” fellow-Don Supervisor sitting behind could hear him.